ryanschwartz88/2f-scanner-test/README.md

 # Specify a custom output directory
 python sbom_scanner.py debian:latest --output-dir my_scan_results

+# Skip SBOM generation and scan directly for vulnerabilities
+python sbom_scanner.py node:14 --skip-sbom

+# Skip SBOM and output vulnerabilities in JSON format
+python sbom_scanner.py php:7.2-apache --skip-sbom --vuln-format json
 ```

 ## How It Works

 1. The application takes a container image as input
 2. It creates a timestamped directory to store scan results
+3. If not using `--skip-sbom`:
-3. It generates an SBOM using Syft and saves it in the output directory
+   - It generates an SBOM using Syft and saves it in the output directory
-4. It then scans for vulnerabilities using Grype with the generated SBOM and saves the report in the output directory
+   - It then scans for vulnerabilities using Grype with the generated SBOM and saves the report in the output directory
+4. If using `--skip-sbom`:
+   - It directly scans for vulnerabilities using Grype on the container image
 5. Results are displayed in the console and saved to files for later reference